First Congregational Church (Terre Haute, Indiana)

-First Congregational Church is an historic Congregational church located at 630 Ohio Street in Terre Haute, Vigo County, Indiana.
+First Congregational Church is an historic Congregational church located at 630 Ohio Street in Terre Haute, Indiana.
 It was built in 1902-1903 and is the second building to house the congregation founded in December 1834.
 It is a neo-Gothic-style church constructed of buff-colored brick with limestone trim and opalescent glass windows.

 FCC was added to the National Register of Historic Places in 1983.

-Covenant

-In the Love of Truth and in the Spirit of Jesus Christ, We Unite for the Worship of God and the Service to Humanity.
-We agree to differ...
-We resolve to love...
-We unite to serve...

 Organization

 FCC is a member of the National Association of Congregational Christian Churches (NACCC) and the Midwest Association of Congregational Christian Churches.